blair3003/postie/README.md

 ## The App

-The Postie app is a React application that uses client-side routing...
+Postie is a React application that provides a front end userface to the Postie API.
+It uses client-side routing, data provision through context, protected routes, and persistent login.

 [Postie →](https://postie.onrender.com)